ScienceCore/climaterisk/book/03_Geospatial_data_files/01_Geospatial_data_formats.md

 ### 1. GeoTiffs

-GeoTIFF is a public domain metadata standard that enables georeferencing information to be embedded within an image file.
+[GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) is a public domain metadata standard that enables georeferencing information to be embedded within a [TIFF](https://en.wikipedia.org/wiki/TIFF) file.
 The GeoTIFF format embeds geospatial metadata into image files such as aerial photography, satellite imagery, and digitized maps so that they can be used in GIS applications.<sup>2</sup>

 A GeoTIFF file extension contains geographic metadata that describes the actual location in space that each pixel in an image represents.
 In creating a GeoTIFF file, spatial information is included in the .tif file as embedded tags, which can include raster image metadata such as:
 * horizontal and vertical datums